Is Your Calcium Supplement Just a Waste of Money?

 Unfortunately, most supplements on the Australian market simply don’t meet your post weight loss surgery needs as they are made of calcium carbonate.
 After weight loss surgery, there is less contact of food with stomach acid, making it difficult to absorb this form of calcium supplement.
 For this reason, calcium citrate is generally recommended after bariatric surgery.
 In fact, it is the only form of calcium recommended by the gurus of weight loss surgery, the American Society of Metabolic and Bariatric Surgery, or ASMBS.

 Whilst calcium citrate supplements are not as readily available as calcium carbonate and may not be available at your local supermarket, they are worth seeking out.

 Our top calcium citrate picks on the Australian market:

 1. BN Cal – a chewable chocolate flavoured calcium citrate supplement specifically designed for post weight loss surgery needs.
 You can purchase BN Cal in our online store.

 2. Citracal + D – a tablet form of calcium citrate available at most pharmacies.
 Note that this is a large tablet that some people find difficult to swallow.
 It can be cut or crushed if needed.

 3. Swisse Ultiboost Calcium + Vitamin D – also a tablet form of calcium citrate available at most pharmacies and a large tablet that some people find difficult to swallow.
 It can be cut or crushed if needed.

 Be aware that blood tests can’t pick up low calcium levels until it is ‘too late’, so just because your biochemistry shows things are ok, it isn’t a reason to skip your calcium supplement.

-For more detailed information on how much of each of these vitamins you would need to take as well as all of your post operative vitamin and mineral requirements, come on over and check out our Inner Circle program.
-It is jam packed with videos and information on all stages of weight loss surgery.
+For more detailed information on how much of each of these vitamins you would need to take as well as all of your post operative vitamin and mineral requirements, check out our Support Options.